amjadbokir-tech/amgadbokir-project/README.md

 ---

-## What This Portfolio Shows
-- Logical thinking and problem-solving
-- Learning through real challenges
-- Experience with multiple programming languages
-- Strong interest in systems and cybersecurity

----

 ## Notes
-Each project includes its own README with detailed explanations of why the project was created, what I learned, and how it works.
+Each project contains its own README file with detailed explanations, usage instructions, and learning outcomes.